awsdocs/aws-cli-user-guide/doc_source/cli-services-ec2-instances.md

 ## Launching an Instance<a name="launching-instances"></a>

 To launch an Amazon EC2 instance using the AMI you selected, use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command\.
-You can launch the instance into a virtual private cloud \(VPC\), or if your account supports it, or into EC2\-Classic\.
+You can launch the instance into a virtual private cloud \(VPC\), or if your account supports it, into EC2\-Classic\.

 Initially, your instance appears in the `pending` state, but changes to the `running` state after a few minutes\.